-Overall outcom Overall outcome Confidence Commendations and a number of recommendations, none of which question the generally high standards found in the review.
-Confidence with qualificationsA number of commendations and recommendations, including one or more substance that questions the generally good standards found in the review which the reviewers believe can be rectified or substantially addressed by institution in the coming 12 months.
+Overall outcome Confidence Commendations and a number of recommendations, none of which question the generally high standards found in the review.
+Confidence with qualifications A number of commendations and recommendations, including one or more of substance that questions the generally good standards found in the review but which the reviewers believe can be rectified or substantially addressed by the institution in the coming 12 months.
 No confidence A number of recommendations (and possible commendations), including one or more of substance which raise significant questions about the standards found in the institution and the capacity of the institution to rectify or substantially address these in the coming 12 months.
-Outcome at cri iterion level Confidence This aspect of the institution's life shows good or best practice.
-Confidence with qualifications This aspect of the institution's life shows either (a) good or at least satisfactory practice in general but with some unsatisfactory elements, or (b) some unsatisfactory practice; but the reviewers believe the institution has the capacity to address the issues substantially within 12 months.
-No confidence This aspect of the institution's life shows either (a) generally not satisfactory practice or (b) some unsatisfactory practice, where it is not evident that the institution can rectify the issues within the coming 12 months.
+Outcome at crite erion level Confidence This aspect of the institution's life shows good or best practice.
+Confidence with qualifications practice in general but with some unsatisfactory elements, or (b) so No confidence This aspect of the institution's life shows either (a) generally not satisfactory practice or (b) some unsatisfactory practice, where it is not evident that the institution can rectify the issues within the coming 12 months.